roahmlab/sparrows/index.markdown

 collision-free.
 We demonstrate that SPARROWS’ novel reachable set is significantly less conservative than previous approaches.
 We also demonstrate that SPARROWS outperforms a variety of state-of-the-art methods in solving challenging motion planning tasks in cluttered environments.
-Code will be released upon acceptance of this manuscript.
+Code is available on GitHub at [roahmlab/sparrows](https://github.com/roahmlab/sparrows).

 </div> <!-- END ABSTRACT -->